abtExp/Jbrain/README.md

 * Other machine learning algorithms like SVM.

 ----------------------------------------------------------------------------------------------------------------------------------------
-Any help or suggestion is appreciated.
+--Any help or suggestion is appreciated.